haruosuz/plasmids/references/plasmid_IncP1.md

-Leen De Gelder 1, Frederik P J Vandecasteele, Celeste J Brown, Larry J Forney, Eva M Top https://journals.asm.org/doi/10.1128/AEM.71.9.5309-5317.2005 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1214629/
+Leen De Gelder 1, Frederik P J Vandecasteele, Celeste J Brown, Larry J Forney, Eva M Top https://journals.asm.org/doi/10.1128/AEM.71.9.5309-5317.2005 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1214629/ The BHR plasmids of gram-negative bacteria are known to have the ability to promote conjugation and ensure vegetative replication in a wide variety of taxonomically distantly related hosts, belonging to the α-, β-, and γ-Proteobacteria (26, 48).

 2003-11
 https://pubmed.ncbi.nlm.nih.gov/14600226/